-- Completed successfully the International Telecommunications Union's (ITU's) advance publication, coordination and registration process.
+- Completed successfully the International Telecommunications Union's (ITU) advance publication, coordination, and registration process.

 - Assisted with satellite network coordination.

-Our Satellite Group also assists clients with strategic planning for transactions involving satellites communications companies.
+Our Satellite Group also assists clients with strategic planning for transactions involving satellite communications companies.
 For example, we:

 - Assist with regulatory due diligence of satellite service providers, including those with terrestrial expansion rights;